wamiq-reyaz/wamiq-reyaz.github.io/_pages/about.md

   #   # <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduated PhD student at the [King Abdullah University of Science and Technology (KAUST)](kaust.edu.sa).
+I am a graduated PhD student at the [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa).
 I worked with [Prof. Peter Wonka](https://peterwonka.net/) in the [Visual Computing Center (VCC)](https://cemse.kaust.edu.sa/vcc) at KAUST.

 For my PhD, I worked on using NLP models to generate various kinds of non-languages.
 I am currently working on using diffusion models for generating 3D representations.